Important Dates

 - James Joshi, University of Pittsburgh, USA

-- Murat Kantarcioglu, University of Texas at Dallas,
+- Murat Kantarcioglu, University of Texas at Dallas, USA

 - Herve Martin, University of Grenoble, France